Vincent-Design-Inc/resource-filter/README.md

 - **Contributors**: Open to contributions from the community.

 ## Contribution Guidelines
 We welcome contributions!
-If you'd like to contribute to the Resource Filter Plugin, please follow these steps:
+If you'd like to contribute to the Content Filter Plugin, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a detailed description of your changes.